 The open future

-of dynamic development
+A philosophy of dynamic development

 Marinus Dirk Stafleu

 3. Characters and character types

 5. The emergence of humanity from the animal world

 6. Values and norms for human acts and relations

 10. The state and the public domain

 The philosophy of dynamic development is intended to be a critical update of the Christian philosophy of the cosmonomic idea, nearly a hundred years ago introduced by Herman Dooyeweerd and Dirk

 Vollenhoven.
 This philosophy is not based on biblical texts in an encyclopaedic sense, but is inspired and directed by the biblical message of God’s sovereignty over the whole of life.
 It lacks a critical analysis of the theme of dynamic